photo of Sid Puram, MD, PhD

 photo of residents in simulation lab

-The NIH R25 physician-scientist training program remains a model for training academic leaders in our field.
+The NIH R25 physician-scientist training program remains a model for training academic trailblazers in our field.
 Our fellowships in neurotology, facial plastics, head and neck cancer, and pediatric otolaryngology are also robust, attracting some of the very top residents from across the country.

 The multidisciplinary surgical simulation lab provides a phenomenal opportunity for honing skills and trying new technologies in a safe environment.
-We are proud to report that top medical students continue to choose our program, and we are annually ranked as a premiere residency program.
+We are proud to report that top medical students continue to choose our program, and we are consistently ranked as a premiere residency program.

 Humbled by the opportunities and environment we have to improve patients’ lives, we encourage you to take a close look at what we have to offer.